 Content should always be at the forefront of your website.
 With a walk website, you’re shifting your content from a breadth approach – shallower content in your crawl website – to a depth approach.
 As a result, you’ll be doing two things:

-2. Creating new content.
+- Creating new content.

 While building deeper content, you must consider search engine optimization (SEO) and structure your content around key search terms.
-The goal is to rank higher for those customer search teams, increase your credibility for those terms, and reduce your reliance on paid media.
+The goal is to rank higher for those customer search terms, increase your credibility for those terms, and reduce your reliance on paid media.

 *Note: SEO can take three to six months for efforts to propagate.
 Therefore, you must start as soon as possible to realize SEO benefits.
 Additionally, SEO is not a one-time thing; it’s an ongoing process.
 Your competitors are likely doing their SEO, and by stopping your efforts, you’ll give them your future customers.
 As a result, you will need to replace the leads lost through SEO with another source.